code-review-checklists/java-concurrency/README.md

 critical section is entered**?
 This is a typical variant of check-then-act race condition, see [JCIP 2.2.1].

+See also [RC.9](#cache-invalidation-race) about cache invalidation races which are similar to check-then-act races.

 <a name="outside-world-race"></a>
 [#](#outside-world-race) RC.7.
 Aren't there **race conditions between the code (i. e. program runtime actions) and some actions in the outside world** or actions performed by some other programs